-Remark 3.2 (The meaning of the α , the model of computation).
-The α in the superscript indicates the model of computation, which is described in §7.
+Remark 1.3 (The meaning of the α , the model of computation).
+The α in the superscript indicates the model of computation, which is described in §6.
 For $\alpha=G$, the underlying algorithm is general and can use any tools at its disposal.
-The purpose is to ensure that lower bounds become universal regardless of the model of computation.
-The reader may think of a Blum-Shub-Smale (BSS) [19] machine or a Turing machine [116] with access to any oracle, although a general algorithm is even more powerful.
-However, for $\alpha=A$, only arithmetic operations and comparisons are allowed.
+The purpose is to assure that lower bounds become universal regardless of the model of computation.
+The reader may think of a Blum-Shub-Smale (BSS) [14] machine or a Turing machine [109] with access to any oracle, although a general algorithm is even more powerful.
+However, for $\alpha=A$ this means that only arithmetic operations and comparisons are allowed.
 In particular, if rational inputs are considered, the algorithm is a Turing machine, and in the case of real inputs, a BSS machine.
-Hence, a result of the form $\notin \Delta_k^G$ is stronger than $\notin \Delta_k^A$.
-Indeed, a $\notin \Delta_k^G$ result is universal and holds for any model of computation.
-Moreover, $\in \Delta_k^A$ is stronger than $\in \Delta_k^G$, and similarly for the Π_k^α and Σ_k^α classes.
-Note that classical hierarchies, such as the arithmetical hierarchy [98], become special cases of the SCI hierarchy (see Proposition A.5 discussed in the appendix for completeness), and hence we keep the similar notation.
+Hence, a result